Long Distance Open Water Swimming Camp

 Open Water Swimming in Scotland

-We will meet at 1600 in the Hotel for a Safety briefing, introductions followed by a swim in the sea for you to become acclimatised and for us to put you in to groups according to ability.
+We will meet at 1600 at Banff sailing club for a Safety briefing, introductions followed by a swim in the sea for you to become acclimatised and for us to put you in to groups according to ability.

 There will be a seminar early evening.

-We move on from the swim achieved yesterday to one of 3 hours in, 1 hour out and a final swim of 2 hours, this will give you a total of 5 hours swimming.
-For relay swimmers this will be 2 hours in, 2 hours out then a further 1 hour.
+We move on from the swim achieved yesterday to one of 3 hours in, one hour out and a final swim of 2 hours, this will give you a total of 5 hours swimming.
+For relay swimmers this will be 2 hours in, two hours out then a further 1 hour.
 Stroke videoing in the Castle of Park’s Endless Pool and analysis

 Brief seminar in the early evening led by Kevin Murphy.

 This is the day everyone has been looking forward to, a straight 6 hour Coastal swim, for those wishing to swim the English Channel this can be used as your ‘qualifying swim’.
 Three or more safety boats depending on the number of swimmers.
-For relay swimmers this will be 2 hours, 2 hours out then a further 2 hours.
+For relay swimmers this will be 2 hours, two hours out then a further 2 hours in.

 One final swim of approx. 1 hour in the sea prior to the swimmers departing.